 Jobs in the application context on startup (see

 for details).
 You can narrow down to a specific job or jobs by specifying

-spring.batch.job.names (comma-separated job name patterns).
+spring.batch.job.names (which takes a comma-separated list of job name patterns).

 If the application context includes a

-JobRegistry then the jobs in
+JobRegistry, the jobs in

 spring.batch.job.names are looked up in the registry instead of being autowired from the

 context.
-This is a common pattern with more complex systems where multiple jobs are
+This is a common pattern with more complex systems, where multiple jobs are

 defined in child contexts and registered centrally.